 Truth be told, my family has found great comfort in staying home during this pandemic and avoiding tricky social scenarios involving food.
 In many ways, our life has been easier and less stressful.
 The vigilance COVID-19 required was not unlike the constant vigilance required to manage daily life with food allergies.
 We quickly adjusted.
 Photo…Read more Emerging from the Pandemic: Navigating the Social Scene with Food Allergies

 It's been a while since I've written on this blog.
 It feels good to be back!
 Isn't that what we all need to find these days, something positive to focus on?
 Especially if we can dig deep and find that positivity within ourselves.
-It's been a year for all of us- My food allergy life…Read more Just Keep Swimming.
-Scratch that… Just Keep Breathing!
+It's been a year for all of us- My food allergy life…Read more Just Keep Swimming… Scratch that… Just Be Still and Take Deep Breaths.

 I realize not everyone knows my "Why."
 You may have stumbled upon my blog or my social media accounts and wondered, "Why is this woman so persistent about food allergies?"
 Here's why.
 On an October morning in 2013, I was being interviewed, along with several other food allergy moms, for a local newspaper article.
 We were at…Read more My “Why”